shawnBuilds/from-your-lens/docs/done.md

 - Implemented end-to-end user search for sending photos to other users
 - Automatically show users their friend's PFPs when sending photos to them
 - Fixed a bug where the matching image preview  always showed the first iCloud photo

+## 07/07
+- Users can now request to send a friend their photos with the friend in them